 Often engineers and data scientists run into a situation where they have a very long line of code.
 This is both ugly and break’s Pythonic best practices.

 ages_of_community_members = [39, 23, 55, 23, 53, 27, 34, 67, 32, 34, 56] number_of_ages = [4, 4, 5, 6, 7, 8, 5, 7, 3, 2, 4]

 member_years_by_age = [first_list_element * second_list_element for first_list_element, second_list_element in zip(ages_of_community_members, number_of_ages)]

 \ to break up lines of code.
 A more simple and readable option is to take advantage of the fact that line breaks are ignored inside

 .
 Then use comments to help the reader understand the line.

-# Create a variable with the count of members per age member_years_by_age = [# multiple the first list's element by the second list's element first_list_element * second_list_element # for the first list's elements and second list's element for first_list_element, second_list_element # for each element in a zip between the age of community members in zip(ages_of_community_members, # and the number of members by age number_of_ages) ]
+# Create a variable with the count of members per age member_years_by_age = [# multiply the first list's element by the second list's element first_list_element * second_list_element # for the first list's elements and second list's element for first_list_element, second_list_element # for each element in a zip between the age of community members in zip(ages_of_community_members, # and the number of members by age number_of_ages) ]